rgdawson/Rgd.Sqlite3/README.md

   Rgd.SQLite3 for Delphi - A light-wieght SQlite3 interface

-  Credits: This unit borrows ideas from Yury Plashenkov in https://github.com/plashenkov/SQLite3-Delphi-FPC.
+Credits:

-           Rgd.Sqlite3 for Delphi is implemented using interfaced objects and anonomous methods, the ideas for which I got by reading "Coding in Delphi" by Nick Hodges.
+This unit borrows ideas from Yury Plashenkov in https://github.com/plashenkov/SQLite3-Delphi-FPC, which I have always admired for its genius simplicity and clarity.
+With Yuri's conepts in mind, Rgd.Sqlite3 for Delphi is implemented using interfaced objects and anonomous methods, the ideas for which I got by reading "Coding in Delphi" by Nick Hodges, plus some flexible goodies for binding and fetching data, and performing transactions.

 Query Patterns: